 Which Rooms’ Flooring Matters Most in Staging

-The table below shows where flooring has the most significant impact during property staging and where investment delivers the most substantial return.
+The table below shows where flooring has the greatest impact on property staging and where investment delivers the greatest return.

 | Room or area | Impact on buyer perception | Staging priority | Why it matters |